P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 $ git clone https://github.com/peyang-Celeron/PeyangSuperbAntiCheat.git PSACBuild
 ```
 2. enter repository root and build in Java environment **with Maven** \([`mvn shade` is not needed](#what-is-messageyml)\).
-   **IMPORTANT: Compiled jar files have not yet been released in this repository.
-If you can not prepare a compilable environment, please wait until it is released.**
 ```bash
 $ cd PSACBuild && mvn package
 ```